 In the Pornography of Black-a long poem, composed in the 1960s and having nothing to do with pornography, that somehow expresses my observations on the mentality/zeitgeist of the period, specifically the music, since I played in a band at the time.

-Jane Elderberry and the Poetics of Piracy–an essay dedicated to the late poet John Ashbery, published originally or not so originally in The Modularist Review Number 3, 1977-1980, a publication edited by my two deceased friends R.C.
-Morse and David Stoller and by yours truly.
+Jane Elderberry and the Poetics of Piracy–an essay dedicated to the late poet John Ashbery, published originally or not so originally in The Modularist Review Number 3, 1977-1980, a publication founded by my deceased friend R.C.
+Morse and edited by him, by my other deceased friend David Stoller, by several other people, and by yours truly.

 NYC Miscellany–written in New York.